PrEP (Generic Truvada)

 This is not an exhaustive list of side effects.
 Further information regarding the safety of PrEP can be found in the patient information leaflet, which comes enclosed with your medication.

-If you experience any side effects after taking PrEP, regardless of whether they are listed above or in the patient information leaflet, inform your doctor right away.
+If you experience any side effects after taking PrEP, regardless of whether they are listed above or in the patient information leaflet, please inform your doctor immediately.

 If you experience dizziness as a result of taking PrEP, avoid driving or using machinery until you feel safe to do so.